Laimonukas/Godot-Projects/JetPack/README.md

 Other:
 - Level background is paralax.
-- Obstacles/Score/Background are affected by the lenght of play.
+- Obstacles/Score/Background are affected by the length of play.
 The longer the game goes on,- the faster things move.
 - Added some support for Mobile play
 - Player immunity to damage if hit for a short time
 - Basic animations: